 How Will You Measure Success in Social Media Advertising?

 Every business is going to approach this question differently.
-Many businesses measure success by the number sold products, the number of leads generated, or the number of potential customers engaged.

-How Much Should Your Business Spend on Social Media?

-*No. 12:* How Will You Measure Success in Social Media Advertising?

-Every business is going to approach this question differently.
-Many businesses measure success by the number sold products, the number of leads generated, or the number of potential customers engaged.
+Many businesses measure success by the number of sold products, the number of leads generated, or the number of potential customers engaged.

 How Much Should Your Business Spend on Social Media?